 Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

-40%of commercial CAM reconciliations contain material billing errors
+40% of commercial CAM reconciliations contain material billing errors (Tango Analytics, 2023)

-“Nashville grew faster than the CAM billing infrastructure kept pace with.
-I see reconciliations where tenants are absorbing management fees on construction-period expenses, capital items from first-year building systems, and controllable expense increases that blow through 5% caps in markets where contractor labor costs doubled.
-CAMAudit runs all 13 detection rules in under five minutes, and Tennessee's six-year window means Nashville tenants can look back across the whole growth cycle.”
+"Nashville grew faster than the CAM billing infrastructure kept pace with.
+CAMAudit's detection rules flag reconciliations where tenants are absorbing management fees on construction-period expenses, capital items from first-year building systems, and controllable expense increases that blow through 5% caps in markets where contractor labor costs doubled.
+I built CAMAudit to run all 14 detection rules in under fifteen minutes, and Tennessee's six-year window means Nashville tenants can look back across the whole growth cycle." — Angel Campa, Founder of CAMAudit

-The Tennessee Legal Framework for CAM Disputes
+Tennessee Legal Framework for CAM Disputes

 Tennessee courts apply standard contract principles to commercial lease interpretation.
 Unambiguous terms are enforced as written.
 Ambiguous terms are construed against the drafting party in commercial contexts, which typically means against the landlord in landlord-drafted lease forms.

+Without a negotiated audit rights clause, a commercial tenant must rely on general contract law to demand records from the landlord, with litigation as the enforcement mechanism if the landlord refuses to respond to a written request.
 Tennessee has no mandatory commercial records production statute.
-Without a negotiated audit rights clause, a commercial tenant must rely on general contract law to demand records from the landlord, with litigation as the enforcement mechanism if the landlord refuses to respond to a written request.

 Statute of Limitations: How Far Back Can You Audit?